npuv5pp/Simuro5v5/README.md

 # Right attack hypothesis

 The platform supports the right-attack hypothesis, which means that no matter which side the strategy is loaded, you can think of yourself as the blue side (on the right side of the venue).
-The function platform is enabled by default.
-To close it, modify the `EnableConvertYellowData` field in the config.json file in the root directory of the platform to `false`.

 # Credits